Chapter 13 Bankruptcy Overview

 - and has taken a financial management course approved by the U.S. Trustee.

-After this certification and if the judge has no reason to believe that there are pending proceedings that may limit the homestead exemption under 11 U.S.C. § 1328(h), a specialized section that limits the homestead exemption to $146,450 if:
+After this certification and if the judge has no reason to believe that there are pending proceedings that may limit the homestead exemption under 11 U.S.C. § 1328(h), a specialized section that limits the homestead exemption to $160,375 (adjusted periodically for inflation: valid until April 2019) if:

 - the debtor was convicted of a felony that indicates that the present filing is abusive;